FormaServe/python-todo/README.md

 ## Virtual Environment

 As with all python projects, it is recommended to run this application in a virtual environment.

-Follow the instructions below to get started./
+Follow the instructions below to get started.

 ### Create the Virtual Environment